dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 shared user sessions, application cache and cluster node leadership.

 For optimum performance, *Redis Keyspace events* for _generic commands_ and _expired events_ need to be enabled in the Redis Server.
 If you are using a cloud platform-managed Redis server (like AWS ElastiCache for Redis or Azure Cache for Redis) you will have to enable keyspace event notifications using the respective cloud interfaces.
 If you are setting up a standalone Redis server, enabling keyspace event notifications can be done in the *redis.conf* file by adding or uncommenting the following line:

 ```
 notify-keyspace-events Egx
 ```

-DHIS2 will connect to Redis if the *redis.enabled* configuration property in *dhis.conf* is set to *true* along with the following four
+DHIS2 will connect to Redis if the *redis.enabled* configuration property in *dhis.conf* is set to *true* along with the following properties:
-properties:

-1.  *redis.host*: Specifies where the redis server is running.
+- *redis.host*: Specifies where the redis server is running.
 Defaults to *localhost*.
 Mandatory.

-2.  *redis.port*: Specifies the port in which the redis server is listening.
+- *redis.port*: Specifies the port in which the redis server is listening.
 Defaults to *6379*.
 Optional.

-3.  *redis.password*: Specifies the authentication password.
+- *redis.password*: Specifies the authentication password.
 If a password is not required it can be left blank.

-4.  *redis.use.ssl*: Specifies whether the Redis server has SSL enabled.
+- *redis.use.ssl*: Specifies whether the Redis server has SSL enabled.
 Defaults to false.
 Optional.
 Defaults to *false*.

 When Redis is enabled, DHIS2 will automatically assign one of the running instances as the leader of the cluster.
 The leader instance will